 The Friend is a great source for all sorts of fun gospel activities.
 If you haven’t saved up your old ones, you can find them here.

 We get out puzzles and coloring stuff and have the little kids watch one session each day.
 Then they can play quietly in another room or in the back yard while we watch the rest.
 (They have to come and sit down whenever the prophet speaks.)

 Every autumn, I drag my laptop into the bathroom and set up the wireless connection.
-Then I fill the tub with a steaming hot bubble bath, get my infatable bathtub pillow, and turn on the jets.
+Then I fill the tub with a steaming hot bubble bath, get my inflatable bathtub pillow, and turn on the jets.
 I watch live streaming video of the General Relief Society Meeting in luxury and bliss.
 Sometimes I even bring chocolate!
 Oh, it’s great to be a woman!

-My parents always broadcast conference through the house and the yard over the intercom.
+My parents always broadcast conference through the house and the backyard over the intercom.
 You couldn’t get away if you tried!
 We do the same thing in our home now.
 You can even hear it out in the yard.